lynn9388/lynn9388.github.io/_posts/2019-05-13-access-google.md

 ## Access Google with IPv6 and Hosts

+> This method seems not longer working, but you can still use the [second method](#access-google-with-shadowsocks-and-heroku).

 The [CERNET](http://www.edu.cn/) in school provides the IPv6 service, which can be used to access most of Google products without any proxy or VPN.
 In this way, you just need to redirect the HTTP/HTTPS requests to the IPv6 address of the original website with a `hosts` file.
 Follow is what I do to access Google.

 ### Update Hosts File

 The [`hosts`](https://en.wikipedia.org/wiki/Hosts_(file)) file is used to redirect website access with an IP address.
 The file location is different between different operating systems.
-You can copy and paste new hosts file to replace it directly, but I recommend to use an app to manage it, like [SwitchHosts](https://github.com/oldj/SwitchHosts) which provides a user-friendly GUI.
+You can copy and paste new hosts file to replace it directly, but I recommend to use an application to manage it, like [SwitchHosts](https://github.com/oldj/SwitchHosts) which provides a user-friendly GUI.
 Based on your computer's operating system, you can download an install binary in its [here](https://github.com/oldj/SwitchHosts/releases).

-After installing the app, you need a new hosts file to update the original one.
+After installing the application, you need a new hosts file to update the original one.
 I use [hosts-ipv6](https://github.com/googlehosts/hosts-ipv6) where the hosts file is [here](https://github.com/googlehosts/hosts-ipv6/blob/master/hosts-files/hosts), but what you need to do is copy the URL of the raw file (`https://raw.githubusercontent.com/googlehosts/hosts-ipv6/master/hosts-files/hosts`) and apply it as a remote hosts, then enable it.

 ![Add remote hosts in SwitchHosts!]({{ site.baseurl }}/assets/images/Add remote hosts in SwitchHosts!.png)